 Having a stable, predictable mastermind group agenda creates trust and communication.
-But when you want to shake things up a bit, here’s seven ways to kick your mastermind group meetings into high gear:
+But when you want to shake things up a bit, here are seven ways to kick your mastermind group meetings into high gear:

-- Launch a 30 day challenge – a big benefit of mastermind groups is the accountability factor.
+Launch a 30-day challenge – a big benefit of mastermind groups is the accountability factor.
 Why not jump-start your members by getting members to commit to one big, daring goal to be completed in 30 days?
-I’ve talked in the past about 90 day challenges, and they can be daunting to a group of busy people.
+I’ve talked in the past about 90-day challenges, and they can be daunting to a group of busy people.
 So scale it back to 30 days, with daily accountability check-ins.
 Just make sure the winners get something wonderful for all their hard work!
-Here’s an 8-step checklist for creating a 90 day challenge; you can modify it for your 30 day challenge.
+Here’s an 8-step checklist for creating a 90-day challenge; you can modify it for your 30-day challenge.

-- Choose a book to study – and implement – with the group.
+Choose a book to study (and implement!) with the group.
 Admit it, we’ve all read books chock full of smart ideas, and haven’t done a thing to use those ideas in our real lives.
 Have your mastermind group vote on a book and a timeline for reading it (perhaps a chapter a week), then use part of your meeting for brainstorming discussions about the best information.
 Follow-up with accountability check-ins to make sure members are really implementing what they’ve learned.
 Here’s some book ideas for mastermind groups to study together.

-- Each one teach one – have each member volunteer to teach one of their expertise topics for 30 minutes in a meeting.
+Each one teach one – have each member volunteer to teach one of their expertise topics for 30 minutes in a meeting.
 They should select a topic that would benefit everyone in the group, and design the training session towards the knowledge level of the group.
-If someone’s expertise doesn’t fit the needs of the group, then have that person explain how to use a piece of software, and app, or a productivity tool that’s useful to the group.
+If someone’s expertise doesn’t fit the needs of the group, then have that person explain how to use a piece of software, an app, or a productivity tool that’s useful to the group.

-- Have the group brainstorm a group Mission and Vision statement.
+Have the group brainstorm a group Mission and Vision statement.
 What’s the purpose of the group?
 What are its core values?
 Where does the group see itself a year from now…or two years from now?

 This is just the tip of the iceberg.
 Let your imagination guide you in creating variations for mastermind group agendas that rock your members and keep them moving forward!